mrfdev/Boosters/README.md

 Thank you for the help buddy. < edit from xsmeths; you're welcome, happy to help you floris :-D > <Hugs>

+Further contributions from [The456gamer](https://github.com/the456gamer) (thank you so much!)

 And some suggestions from [zrips](https://github.com/zrips/) to help with improving efficiency.

 ## Version

-[Tested build](https://github.com/mrfloris/mcmmoevent/releases) Version 1.0.0, build 022, for Spigot / Paper 1.16.5.
+[Tested build](https://github.com/mrfloris/mcmmoevent/releases) Version 1.0.23, for Spigot / Paper 1.16.5.
 Last updated: May 2021.